Skip to content

 3. Third-party cookies

-We do not currently embed external content that would set cookies without your knowledge (for example, standard-mode YouTube players or social widgets).
+Apart from the analytics tools described in section 2.2 (loaded only with your consent), we do not embed external content that would set cookies without your knowledge (for example, standard-mode YouTube players or social widgets).
 If we add such components, they will be blocked by default until you consent.

 4. How to manage cookies